ChavisManzoniLab/MAS/docs/model.rst

 MAS is using 2 differents inferences :

-Mas utilize a `DeepLabCut <http://www.mackenziemathislab.org/deeplabcut>`_ detection of both the pup and the dam, and an automated detection of the Nest using `Detectron2 <https://github.com/facebookresearch/detectron2?tab=readme-ov-file#learn-more-about-detectron2>`_
+Mas uses a `DeepLabCut <http://www.mackenziemathislab.org/deeplabcut>`_ detection of both the pup and the dam, and an automated detection of the nest using `Detectron2 <https://github.com/facebookresearch/detectron2?tab=readme-ov-file#learn-more-about-detectron2>`_

 Change maDeepLabcut model
 ---------------------------